shahkush11/ATOH/Assets/IconSocial/readme.txt

 If you'd like to share this file with others, please direct them to our original release where they can download their copy.

-We also welcome and greatly appreciate any form of credits back to our product.
+We also welcome and greatly appreciate any form of credit back to our product.

 Thank you for supporting our website and we hope you enjoy our product.